YosysHQ/yosys/docs/source/using_yosys/yosys_flows.rst

 implement operations with a smaller bit-width.
 For example, a 18x25-bit multiplier can also be used to implement 16x20-bit multiplication.

 A way of mapping such elements in coarse grain synthesis is the wrap-extract-unwrap method:

 wrap
   Identify candidate-cells in the circuit and wrap them in a cell with a constant wider bit-width using :cmd:ref:`techmap`.
 The wrappers use the same parameters as the original cell, so the information about the original width of the ports is preserved.
-Then use the ``connwrappers`` command to connect up the bit-extended in- and outputs of the wrapper cells.
+Then use the :cmd:ref:`connwrappers` command to connect up the bit-extended in- and outputs of the wrapper cells.

 extract
   Now all operations are encoded using the same bit-width as the coarse grain